Console Access

 Control Panel

-A collapsible control panel is available on the left edge of the console window.
+A collapsible control panel is available inside the console view itself — separate from the action bar.
 Click the arrow tab to expand it.
 The panel provides tools that are difficult or impossible to send through a normal browser session:

 The console works even when the VM has no network connectivity.
 Use it to diagnose networking issues, fix firewall rules, or recover from misconfigured SSH.